Understanding and scaling Organizations for SMAllholder REsilience (OSMARE)

 Duration: October 1, 2017 – October 1, 2020

-Summary: This project “Understanding and scaling Organizational structures for SMAllholder REsilience (OSMARE) in Malawi, Mozambique, Tanzania, Zambia and Zimbabwe” aims to define how the organizational structures of thirteen selected business models in Malawi, Mozambique, Zambia, Zimbabwe and Tanzania stimulate smallholder resilience to market, social and environmental shocks through Climate-Smart Agriculture (CSA)-related incentives.
+Summary: This project “Organising business models for SMAllholder REsilience (OSMARE) in Malawi, Mozambique, Tanzania, Zambia and Zimbabwe” aims to define how the organizational structures of thirteen selected business models in Malawi, Mozambique, Zambia, Zimbabwe and Tanzania stimulate smallholder resilience to market, social and environmental shocks through Climate-Smart Agriculture (CSA)-related incentives.
 Smallholder resilience represents a crucial ability for farmers to adapt to unexpected systemic shocks inherent to agri-food systems.
 Agribusiness managers and development actors, as well as farmers themselves, can use these organizational structures as levers to enhance smallholder resilience, thus fostering competitiveness, inclusiveness and mitigating or preventing the effects of climate change in the medium and long run.
 Based on the findings from two complementary studies involving 2,600 farmers in three years, results will be disseminated and discussed with local farmer organizations and their stakeholders, including agribusiness managers and development

 actors, to draw actionable implications for scaling up and scaling out innovative and best-fit business models to support the transformation to climate-smart agriculture.